 Savina Lane wines are produced in a state-of-the-art contract winery in a combination of German-engineered stainless steel tanks and hand-made French Oak barrels imported from Burgundy.
 No animal products are used in the fining process so the wines may be enjoyed by vegans.

-Once bottled and labelled, the wines are aged in optimum conditions in Savina Lane’s underground purpose-built cellar beneath the cellar door.
+Once bottled and labelled, the wines are aged in optimum conditions in Savina Lane’s underground purpose-built underground cellar located beneath the cellar door.
 This cellar provides stable temperatures year round, avoiding the need for heating or cooling and ensuring the winery has a low carbon footprint.
 On release Savina Lane red wines are between three and four years old, whites usually at 18-24 months.